pawelgepner/Arctangen/README.md

 # Efficient approximation of the arctangent function for computing platforms with limited hardware resources

-In this repository, you can find all code examples used in an article published in ..............:
+In this repository, you can find all code examples used in an article published in IEEE Signal Processing Magazine:

 *"Efficient approximation of the arctangent function for computing platforms with limited hardware resources"*